Scenic West Athletic Conference: History

 The origins of the Scenic West started in 1986, as the nine schools in the region resumed round-robin competition after discontinuing it in 1985.
 Salt Lake Community College began play in 1987, and the conference adopted its current name in 1990.

 Region 18 itself was formed in 1968, as Idaho, Montana, Oregon, and Washington were split off from Arizona, California, Nevada, and Utah, which remained in the NJCAA's Region 1.
-When almost all of the Oregon and Washington schools left the NJCAA to form the Northwest Athletic Association of Community Colleges (now NWAC) in 1983, the next year Nevada, Utah, and far western Colorado were added to Region 18 to keep the region feasible.
+After almost all of the Oregon and Washington schools left the NJCAA to form the Northwest Athletic Association of Community Colleges (now NWAC) in 1983, Nevada, Utah, and far western Colorado were added the next year to Region 18 to keep the region feasible.
 This year brought the initial round-robin schedule, but the next year the addition of Flathead Community College of Montana caused that schedule to be dropped.
 This was short-lived, as Flathead's team disbanded during the season, and the remaining regional schools joined to form the current Scenic West.

 Member schools

 Current members

-The SWAC currently has eight full members, all but one are public schools:
+The SWAC currently has nine full members, all but one are public schools: